NETWAYS/ansible-collection-elasticstack/roles/kibana/README.md

 # Ansible Role: Kibana

 Installs and configures [Kibana](https://www.elastic.co/kibana) on Linux systems.
 The role manages `kibana.yml` and can enable TLS for the Kibana web interface, using a certificate you provide.
-In a full stack setup together with the elasticsearch role, it also configures the connection to Elasticsearch — the TLS trust and the `kibana_system` credentials — using the Elasticsearch CA.
+In a full stack setup together with the elasticsearch role, it also configures the connection to Elasticsearch, both the TLS trust and the `kibana_system` credentials, using the Elasticsearch CA.

 ## Requirements